Blynskyniki/RNBleSymcodeBT/README.md

 # Usage :

-1. Select SPP mode on scaner:
+1. Select SPP mode on scaner (for others read documentation of concrete device):
    ![spp_img](./img/spp.jpg)

-2. Pair your device in standard android bluetooth menu
+2. Pair your device in standard android bluetooth menu (or use methods: *serachDevices* and *pairDevice*)
-3. device name is BarCode Scanner spp
+3. Connect device, use *connect* or *asyncConnectWithTimeout* methods
-4. use
+4. For notify of scan event, use *enableNotify*

 ```typescript
 import Symcode from "rn-symcode-bt";